sunling/Big-Data-Facebook-Posts-Analyzer/README.md

 # How it work
 1.Firstly, you need to be sure all the components are correctly installed and started, mainly focus on kafka and hive.</br>
-</br>2.Try to create a topic to test if kafka is working </br>
+-Try to create a topic to test if kafka is working </br>
 #create a topic</br>
 <code>bash /usr/local/Cellar/kafka/1.1.0/bin/kafka-topics --create --zookeeper localhost: 9092 --replication-factor 1 --partitions 1 --topic bgposts </code> </br>
 #read msg</br>
 <code>/usr/local/Cellar/kafka/1.1.0/bin/kafka-console-consumer --bootstrap-server localhost: 9092 --topic bgposts </code></br>
 #produce msg</br>
 <code>/usr/local/Cellar/kafka/1.1.0/bin/kafka-console-producer --broker-list localhost:9092 --topic bgposts</code> </br>
-</br>3.To test hive is working type 'hive' on the command window, see if it runs properly and run 'show tables' see if it can show tables in the  database default</br>
+-To test hive is working type 'hive' on the command window, see if it runs properly and run 'show tables' see if it can show tables in the  database default</br>
-</br>4.My kafka topic is 'bgposts', Run the BGConsumer.py script </br>
+</br>2.My kafka topic is 'bgposts', Run the BGConsumer.py script </br>
 When it's running, it gets data from kafka.
 Since the spark streaming batch interval is set to 10s, the interval analysis result is stored to hive for further analysis.
 In the mean time, we extract data from hive and proceed further analysis using spark SQL, then visualizing the final result by Plotly.
 In our main program, the spark SQL will analysis the history data, and update the data visualization every 10s with the latest data.</br>
 The main program BGConsumer.py need to be initialized by spark</br>
 <code>$ spark-submit --jars /usr/local/Cellar/kafka/1.1.0/libexec/libs/spark-streaming-kafka-assembly_2.11-1.6.1.jar /..../BGConsumer.py</code></br>
-</br>5.Run the BGProducer.py script, it requests data from facebook and sends them to kafak</br>
+</br>3.Run the BGProducer.py script, it requests data from facebook and sends them to kafak</br>
 <code>$$ python code/BGProducer.py</code></br>
-</br>6.Virtualization Results</br>
+</br>4.Virtualization Results</br>
 output\